 This book is a version of The 80/20 Principle oriented towards the public at large, and it is a marvel of simplicity, clarity, and practicality.

-The author shows us how to use Pareto’s very universal Law, which states that 80% of results are generated by 20% of cases on a daily basis, to improve our lives in all areas.
+The author shows us how to use Pareto’s very universal Law, which states that 80% of results are generated by 20% of cases daily, to improve our lives in all areas.
 20% of a company’s customers make up 80% of its sales.
 20% of countries in the world share 80% of the wealth.
 In these same countries, 20% of people share 80% of the wealth, 80% of our work is done in 20% of the time we are allotted, 80% of our worries come from 20% of our relationships (clients, friends, acquaintances, etc), 20% of our relationships bring us 80% of the love we need, etc.

 Without this book, I would not be in the middle of learning to devote myself to the essentials, and understanding what are the important tasks and what are not, who are the important people and who are not, what really matters to me, what are the tasks that take 80% of my time and don’t count for anything or very little, etc.

-The author provides ideas, concrete examples and tables to complete as support for reflection so that we can use this principle to its fullest in our work, our finances and our relationships so that we can finally experience the joy of living life to the fullest.
+The author provides ideas, concrete examples, and tables to complete as support for reflection so that we can use this principle to its fullest in our work, our finances, and our relationships so that we can finally experience the joy of living life to the fullest.